Who is this course for?

 Jersey has a reputation for fine food and dining.
 Highlands College is proud to be part of this reputation by providing young people with the skills and training required to be not only a successful chef but also to master excellence in food and beverage service.
 Our tutors are highly successful chefs and restauranteurs in their own right.
 You will learn about preparing and cooking food, develop your knowledge of health and safety and how the catering and hospitality industry operates.
 You will also learn menu planning, food and beverage service, wine service and barista in a realistic working environment.

 What are the entry requirements for the course?

-At least five GCSEs at Grade C or higher, one of which must be in English or Maths.
+A minimum of five GCSEs at grade C (grade 4) or higher, one of which must be either Maths or English Language.

 How long is this course?

 A 2 year full time course beginning September 2018, ending June 2020.

 You will learn about preparing and cooking stocks, soups and sauces, fruit and vegetables, meat and offal, fish and shellfish, pasta, grains and rice, desserts, puddings and bakery products.
 You will also develop your knowledge of health and safety and how the catering and hospitality industry operates.
 You will also learn about healthier eating and special diets, food safety, kitchen operations, costs and menu planning

 City & Guilds Certificate in Food and Beverage Service:

 City & Guilds Diploma in Culinary Skills and City & Guilds Certificate in Food and Beverage Service